The Bankrate promise

-How you can get out of debt without paying
+How to get out of debt without paying

 Debt might feel homogeneous, but each type is different.
 Your options will depend on which type you’ve accrued.
 Before you stop paying, make sure you know the limitations and the long-term ramifications of doing so.

 How to get out of student loan debt without paying

 There are a few options for getting out of student loan payments.
 Your loan, job status and sometimes even the school you attended will play a role in determining your eligibility for these programs:

 - Income-driven repayment plans: These types of repayment plans reduce your monthly payments to 10 to 20 percent of your income for the next 20 or 25 years (depending on the plan).
 After that, the remaining loan balance is forgiven.
 “Going this route can help you eventually get free of your debt, but it will take a long time to get there,” says debt attorney Leslie Tayne, founder of Tayne Law Group.
 “Plus, you may have to pay taxes on the forgiven amount.
 However, the tax implications are currently paused until 2025 due to the pandemic.”

 - Public Service Loan Forgiveness: This program is available for those who work in the public sector, such as government employees and those who work for a nonprofit organization.
 After you’ve made 120 qualifying payments while working full time for a qualifying employer, the rest of your direct loans will be forgiven.
 “While pursuing Public Student Loan Forgiveness takes less time than following an income-driven repayment plan, your employment options will be limited,” says Tayne.
 “The good news?
 Any forgiven balance will not be considered taxable income.”

 - Teacher Loan Forgiveness: Open to teachers who work five consecutive years at a low-income elementary or secondary school and to those who work at an educational service agency, you might qualify for forgiveness of up to $17,500 of your Direct Loans or Stafford Loans.